ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 # Getting Access to the Group Manager # {#getting-access}

-All communications between the involved entities rely on the CoAP protocol and MUST be secured.
+All communications between the involved entities rely on CoAP and MUST be secured.

 In particular, communications between the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession and server authentication.
 To this end, the AS may explicitly signal the specific transport profile to use, consistently with requirements and assumptions defined in the ACE framework {{RFC9200}}.